andycyap/takehome1/README.md

 #Instructions

+Run using Maven:
+mvn spring-boot:run

+Or run using IntelliJ

-Run this on your browser
+Paste this on your browser
 http://localhost:8080/bench/dailyBalance